TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 It is also possible to :dfn:`borrow` [#]_ a reference to an object.
 The borrower of a reference should not call :c:func:`Py_DECREF`.
-The borrower must not hold on to the object longer than the owner from which it was borrowed.
+The borrower must not hold on to the object longer than the owner kutoka which it was borrowed.
 Using a borrowed reference after the owner has disposed of it risks using freed memory and should be avoided completely [#]_.